 The study of personality has traditionally emphasized how people differ from each other and the reliability and validity of these differences.
 This has been reflected in the many publications in this journal and others emphasizing the structure of personality, scale construction, and validation.
 The typical data collected emphasized the "R" approach of Cattell's data box (Cattell, 1946a, 1966), that is, correlating how participants differ across items/tests.
 Cattell's data box also included the possibility of studying how one person varied over time ("P").
 Sometimes the approach would consider stabilities across time as measured by the correlation of measures taken at two different time points ("S").
-One of the more impressive stabilities is the correlation of .56 over 79 years of IQ scores from age 11 to age 90 (Deary, Pattie, and Starr, 2013).
+One of the more impressive stabilities is the correlation of .56 over 79 years of IQ scores from age 11 to age 90 (Deary, Pattie, & Starr, 2013).
 An example of what Cattell referred to as a diagonal in his data box would be the correlation across time of individuals taken on different measures.
-An powerful example of this would be the prediction of health related outcomes in middle age from teacher ratings of students in grades 1 - 6 (Hampson and Goldberg, 2006).
+A powerful example of this is the prediction of health related outcomes in middle age from teacher ratings of students in grades 1-6 (Hampson & Goldberg, 2006).

 In the past 30 years or so, we have seen an exciting change in the way we collect data, in that we now can study how individuals vary over time (Cattell's P approach).
 To Cattell, this was "the method for discovering trait unities" (Cattell, 1946b, p 95).
-The emphasis is now upon individual variability with the added complexity of how these patterns of individual change differ across participants (e.g., Bolger and Laurenceau, 2013, Mehl and Conner, 2012, Wilt, Funkhouser, and Revelle, 2011, Wilt, Bleidorn, and Revelle, 2016).
-Although the methods were originally developed to examine data with a nested structure (e.g., students nested within classes nested within schools Bryk and Raudenbush, 1992), the use of these techniques across many occasions within individuals has been labeled Intensive Longitudinal Methods (Walls and Schafer, 2006) and "captures life as it is lived" (Bolger, Davis, and Rafaeli, 2003).
+The emphasis is now upon individual variability with the added complexity of how these patterns of individual change differ across participants (e.g., Bolger & Laurenceau, 2013; Mehl & Conner, 2012; Wilt, Funkhouser, & Revelle, 2011; Wilt.
+Bleidorn, & Revelle, 2016).
+Although the methods were originally developed to examine data with a nested structure (e.g., students nested within classes nested within schools Bryk & Raudenbush, 1992), the use of these techniques across many occasions within individuals has been labeled Intensive Longitudinal Methods (Walls & Schafer, 2006) and "captures life as it is lived" (Bolger, Davis, & Rafaeli, 2003).
+We refer to data that show systematic variation over time as dynamic to distinguish them from static cross sectional data.
+Formal models that distinguish between dynamic patterns versus stochastic variation (Revelle & Condon, 2015) are beyond the scope of this paper.
+Although it is possible to examine group patterns over time, it is more typical to consider how individuals differ in their patterning across time

 Analytic strategies for analyzing such multi-level data have been given different names in a variety of fields and are known by a number of different terms such as the random effects or random coefficient models of economics, multi-level models of sociology and psychology, hierarchical linear models of education or more generally, mixed effects models (Fox, 2016).
 Although frequently cautioned not to do so, some psychologists continue to use a repeated measures analysis of variance approaches rather than the more accurate mixed effects models.